Traktor Kontrol S4 MK3: Motorized Jog Wheels With Haptic Feedback

 Motorized jogwheels – so hot right now!
 Today, NI announced a new version of the Traktor Kontrol S4 MK3 that packs in motorized jogwheels with haptic feedback, display screens for a heads-up view into Traktor’s decks, widely expanded inputs, a high quality soundcard, and more.
 We’ve got the full rundown of what 2018’s Kontrol S4 brings, as well as our initial impressions about this new generation of Traktor hardware.

 Traktor Kontrol S4 2018 Edition

 - Gear: Traktor Kontrol S4 MK3

-- Availability: Pre-orders now in the DJTT store (includes Chroma Caps)
+- Availability: Now!
+(Orders yours in the DJTT store and get free Chroma Caps)

 - Release Date: November 1st

 When first looking at the new Kontrol S4 MK3, there are a few things that stand out.
 First, Native Instruments has decided to take a more subtle, almost boxy approach to the design.
 There’s no smooth curves or rounded edges – the new S4 feels like a technical tool at first glance.